Erik7354/1brc-go/README.md

 ## Project

-Every "run_X" folder contains one solution.
+Every `run_X` package contains one solution.
 Each ascending folder contains another change.
+Tests and Benchmarks can be found in `run_test.go` and in the respective `run_X` packages.

 I still did one implementation with concurrency in "concurrent_1".
 Though this version doesn't contain all improvements I made along the way.